ProxyChains-VPN/vpnchains/README.md

 # vpnchains
+## About
+Allows to intercept child proccesses' connect() calls (see LD_PRELOAD) and de facto connect via wireguard tunnel.
+Implemented with the use of gvisor netstack and wireguard-go (that is implemented with the former library).

 ## How to install
 First of all, install libbson (mongo-db-driver).
 Most likely, it exists in official repos of your Linux distribution.
 Secondly, run `install.sh` script; this one will check if libbson includes exist in `/usr/include` directory and compile and move library in `/usr/lib/libvpnchains_inject.so`.
 The executable will be located at `build/vpnchains`.